microlinkhq/www/src/pages/docs/api/api-basics/authentication.md

   }}
 />

-If you need to consume the API from a frontend side (eg, )
+If you need to consume the API from a frontend side (e.g, from a website), don't attach your API token directly in your client code: It will easy to a visitor leak it and consume your API quota without consent.

+Instead, you need to setup a mechanism to just allow consume your token for a whitelist of trusted domains.
+Check [microlink-proxy](https://github.com/microlinkhq/proxy) for that purpose.